PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/sling/index.markdown

 sharing: true
 footer: true
 ---
-This section is for Apache Sling tutorials and instructional videos.
+This section is for Apache Sling references, tutorials and instructional videos.
+If you have any possible references or tutorial suggestions, please feel free to share in the comments.
+I am always generating new content, though I do have a day job and it takes time.
+Please be patient and enjoy!

 ### References
 1. [Discover Sling In 15 Minutes](http://sling.apache.org/documentation/getting-started/discover-sling-in-15-minutes.html)